artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 understand how every change affects the rest of the program.

-In the 90s, and maybe until a 5-10 years ago the trade-off for not having types in your JavaScript application was fine because the size and complexities of the programs being built were constrained to just the front-end pff websites.
+In the 90s, and maybe until a 5-10 years ago the trade-off for not having types in your JavaScript application was fine because the size and complexities of the programs being built were constrained to just the front-end of websites.
 Today though, JavaScript is being used everywhere:

 - Apps like Slack, or Spotify for your computer are built in mostly JavaScript